 - Risks of Off Campus Classes is a document which raises various issues to consider before making a decision to hold classes off-campus, including field trips.

 - Student Risk Management Information is specifically targeted at students and answers questions relating to health insurance, accidents on campus, liability and use of automobiles for University business.

 - Aircraft Pilot Program is a program for UW employees to pilot a privately owned aircraft on University business.

-- Drones - Policies and guidelines and Use on Campus.
+- Drones - Use on Campus.